tensorflow/tensorflow/SECURITY.md

 code.
 One common solution is to allow only a few safe Ops.
 While this is possible in theory, we still recommend you sandbox the execution.

-It depends on the computation graph whether a user provided checkpoint is safe.
+It depends on the computation graph whether a user-provided checkpoint is safe.
 It is easily possible to create computation graphs in which malicious checkpoints can trigger unsafe behavior.
 For example, consider a graph that contains a `tf.cond` depending on the value of a `tf.Variable`.
 One branch of